thisisna33m/Duplicate-files-scanner/README.md

 # Duplicate-files-scanner
-A tool that can find duplicate files on your device. currently it supports linux based operating syste.
+A tool that can find duplicate files on your device. currently it supports linux based operating system.